Grass seed germination keeps you in suspense! You get one chance, but you wait weeks to see if you did it right!

-If you use the #1618 soil thermometer in loose garden soil it will penetrate easily.
+When using a soil thermometer (or any type of soil analyzer) in loose garden soil it should penetrate easily.
 In compacted soil, realize that it is NOT designed to force it in, so use a screwdriver or some time of poker to make a starter hole.
-Don't make the hole overly large as you want full contact with the soil.)
+Don't make the hole overly large as you want full contact with the soil.

 When the sprout breaks through the seed, it requires oxygen for its growth process.
 When soil is over saturated with water, oxygen is not present and the sprout cannot grow.
 Compacted soil can also contribute to this problem.

 A seed has limited resources to support growth while below ground.
 The sprout must break through the surface in order for the photosynthesis process to function and create food for the plant.
 Sprouts will not be able to reach the surface if seeds are buried too deep.

 The label on a grass seed package provides important information, including the germination rate.
 A rate of 90-95% is preferred, but some grass varieties will typically be found in the 80% range.
 The higher, the better.
 An 85% germination rate means that if you plant 100 seeds, 85 of them should sprout and grow.

 Realize that this rating system comes from the supplier doing a test in a laboratory.
 Your results may vary, usually lower.
 All the factors discussed above will decrease the grass seed germination rate, as will how long the seed has been stored and in what conditions.